cjdbarlow/Part-One/cough_reflex.md

 Effort closure of the epiglottis to seal the larynx, followed by a violent contraction of abdominal musculature and internal intercostals, causing a rapid rise in intrapleural pressure to >100mmHg.
 * Expulsive phase
 Wide-opening of the cords and epiglottis, causing a violent expiration.
-    * Compression of the lungs causes narrowing of the noncartilagenous airways and increases turbulent flow, removing adherent material from the tracheobronchial tree
+    * Compression of the lungs causes narrowing of the noncartilaginous airways and increases turbulent flow, removing adherent material from the tracheobronchial tree

 ---
 ##References